PacktPublishing/Node.js_Design_Patterns_Second_Edition_Code/ch8/13_react_server_side_rendering/README.txt

   node_modules/.bin/babel-cli server.js

-Finally you can point your browser to http://localhost:3000 to see the rendered page
+Finally you can point your browser to http://localhost:3000 to see the rendered app.